Community and Lifestyle

-The Neighbourhood Grants program was developed in 2009 by Cedar Woods in recognition of the important role that community groups play in building healthy and vibrant neighbourhoods.
+The Neighbourhood Grants Scheme was developed in 2009 by Cedar Woods in recognition of the important role that community groups play in building healthy and vibrant neighbourhoods.

-In 2017, we awarded $20,000 to local community groups.
-Local community groups were welcome to apply for a neighbourhood grant of $500, $1,000 or $2,000.
-Grants are available for sporting, welfare, cultural, recreational, disability support and other not-for-profit groups providing services that benefit the community.
+In 2018, we will be awarding $10,000 to local community groups.
+Local community groups were welcome to apply for a neighbourhood grant of $500 or $1,000.
+Grants are available for sporting, welfare, cultural, recreational, disability support and other not-for-profit groups providing services that benefit the Williams Landing community.